 Law schools measure post-graduation employment outcomes by graduating class, which covers students who graduated from their school between September 1 and August 31.
-For example, the "Class of 2013" covers graduates between September 1, 2012 and August 31, 2013.
-Employment status is measured as of February 15th the following year for the class of 2012 and earlier.
-Beginning with the class of 2014, employment status is measured as of March 15th.
+For example, the "Class of 2019" covers graduates between September 1, 2018 and August 31, 2019.
+Employment status is measured as of March 15th the following year for the class of 2014 and later.
+For the class of 2013 and earleir, employment status was measured as of February 15th.

 All graduates either have a known employment status or an unknown employment status.
 There are three kinds of known employment statuses: employed, unemployed, and advanced degree.
 Unknown employment status means that the school did not know, either through survey or investigation, whether a graduate is employed, unemployed, or pursuing an advanced degree.
 All employed graduates can be categorized into a variety of job traunches.
-The ABA requires that schools collect data for four job traunches: credentials, employer type, school-funded, and location (state).
+The ABA requires that schools collect data for four job traunches: job type, employer type, school-funded, and location (state).
 The first three traunches are further divisible by a job characteristic matrix.
-Each category in a given job traunch adds up to the total number of employed graduates, though sometimes a large percentage is unknown.

-The credentials, employer type, and school-funded job traunches are divisible into a four-part matrix.
+The job type, employer type, and school-funded job traunches are divisible into a four-part matrix.

 |Long Term (LT)||Short Term (ST)|

 |Full Time (FT)|